qrohlf/qrohlf.github.io/projects.md

 A small Android utility for changing the ready message on older printers.

 ## [ExcellentResume](https://github.com/qrohlf/excellentresume)
 An XML-driven resume web app, good for people who wear multiple hats.
-This one is a work in progress.
+I'm currently in the process of rewriting the backend to use Rails rather than PHP.